Managing Elastic Engines

 Engine Size (Nodes).

 - Engine Node Type - The EC2 instance type of the nodes in the engine.
-Only appears when
+It only appears when

 Customis selected for

 - m5d.8xlarge (32c/128gb) - Standard (default)